 13th chitoka = men off to force Kalenga to reason = if he refuses to refund to bind and give him a flogging – if It [sic] is entirely lost then return and get of my beads to buy another canoe down the river – Kalenga fled – (1871f:CXXXVII)

-It is an astonishing turn of events, a moment that shows Livingstone attempting to harness the violent tendencies of the Banian slaves – tendencies that he otherwise deplores – against a member of the local African population.
+It is an astonishing turn of events, a moment that shows Livingstone attempting to harness the violent tendencies of the Banian followers – tendencies that he otherwise deplores – against a member of the local African population.

 Nyangwe from the River.
 Illustration from Cameron's Across Africa (1877a,1:378).
 Copyright National Library of Scotland.
 Creative Commons Share-alike 2.5 UK: Scotland

-In the Unyanyembe Journal, Livingstone removed the Banian slaves from the narrative of this incident and reduced the whole series of interactions with Kalenga to a few sentences in the 20 May 1871 entry:
+In the Unyanyembe Journal, Livingstone removed the Banian followers from the narrative of this incident and reduced the whole series of interactions with Kalenga to a few sentences in the 20 May 1871 entry:

 Abed called Kalenga the headman who beguiled him as I soon found and delivered the canoe he had bought formally to me and went off down the Lualaba on foot to buy the Babira ivory – I was to follow in the canoe and wait for him in the River Luira but soon I ascertained that the canoe was still in the forest and did not belong to Kalenga – On demanding back the price he said let Abed come and I will give it to him – Then when I sent to force him to give up the goods all his village fled into the forest (1866-72:)